BUDDHISM, WHEELS and REPETITIONS

 The First Truth

-In those days, this new invention of rotary motion and the wheel, was the epitome of continuous repetition and self-perpetuating motion.
+In those days, the new invention of rotary motion and the wheel, was the epitome of continuous repetition and self-perpetuating motion.

 There was one big central problem : Dukkha.
 In those days the wheels squeaked and wobbled, and the hub needed constant maintenance in order to run smoothly.